sandravizz/Liminal/readme.md

 In the [third step](https://observablehq.com/d/1822f94eb67efc32?collection=@sandraviz/liminal) I checked the investment through a ranking visualisation.

 #### Dataset for the sankey
-In the [forth step](https://observablehq.com/d/287f65b4ed6e3521?collection=@sandraviz/liminal) I create the data files for the sankey.
+In the [fourth step](https://observablehq.com/d/287f65b4ed6e3521?collection=@sandraviz/liminal) I created the data files for the sankey.

 #### Sankey investors vs. investments
-In the [fith step](https://observablehq.com/d/0b719034860b8bbb?collection=@sandraviz/liminal) I sketch the sankey idea using d3.js.
+In the [fifth step](https://observablehq.com/d/0b719034860b8bbb?collection=@sandraviz/liminal) I sketched the sankey idea using d3.js.

 #### Sankey segments vs. investors
-In the [sixth step](https://observablehq.com/d/efd395409ebc2dc6?collection=@sandraviz/liminal) I create anthor sankey connectig the solution segments to the investors.
-Didn't use it in the final verison.
+In the [sixth step](https://observablehq.com/d/efd395409ebc2dc6?collection=@sandraviz/liminal) I created anthor sankey connectig the solution segments to the investors.
+I didn't use it in the final visualisation.

 ### D3.js sankey

-Please check the code in the main.
+Please check the code in the MAIN.

 ![alt text](<Image d3.png>)

 ### React & d3.js sankey

-Please check the code in the branch.
+Please check the code in the BRANCH.

 ##### Interactivity button
+There are three buttons to choose either from: all investors, only entities or only persons.
 ![alt text](<Image 2 - react  .png>)

 ##### Interactivity hover
+When hover over either the bars to the left (investments) or to the right (investors) the select investor and all their investments are highlighted.
 ![alt text](<Image 3 - react.png>)